asad70/TodoList-webapp/README.md

 ### Usage
 * Click on item to mark it done.
 * Click on the delete icon to delete the item permanently.
-* Click on the edit icon to edit the an item.
+* Click on the edit icon to edit an item.
 * Use the add sign to add item.

 ![](Images/sample.png)